Weining2019/zephyr/samples/wasm_micro_runtime/simple/README.md

     This application shows the request/response programming model.
 The request handler application registers 2 resources(/url1 and /url2) by calling api_register_resource_handler() API.
 The request sender could be host_tool or other wasm application.
     + request_sender.wasm<br/>
     This application shows the request/response programming model.
 The sender application sends 2 requests, one is "/app/request_handler/url1" and the other is "url1".
 The former is an accurate request which explicitly specifies the name of request handler application in the middle of the URL and the later is a general request.
-    + sensor.wasm<br/>
-    This application shows the sensor programming model.
-It opens a test sensor and configures the sensor event generating interval to 1 second.
-To make the process clear to interpret, the application dumps the sensor event when receiving it.
     + timer.wasm<br/>
     This application shows the timer programming model.
 It creates a periodic timer that prints the current expiry number in every second.